tickBit/Full-stack-PostgreSQL/README.md

 docker-compose up --build

-3. Backend servers at address http://localhost:5000
+3. Backend serves at address http://localhost:5000

 Please notice, that you need Docker to run this.